FOSS4GAcademy/GST105FOSS4GLabs/Module 3 Lab/QGIS 2.8 and GRASS 6.4.3/Module 3 Lab.md

 ### 1. Introduction

-This lab will provide an introduction and overview of some of the basic functionality of GRASS GIS inside QGIS 2.4 for working with raw image data to add and view image data sets.
+This lab will provide an introduction and overview of some of the basic functionality of GRASS GIS inside QGIS for working with raw image data to add and view image data sets.
 Students are encouraged to become familiar with working with and finding information on GRASS GIS help topics.
-It is also recommended to create screenshots and notes of software and of lecture slides that can make up a student’s notes.

 This lab includes the following tasks: